LucaTaddeo/googleWorkspaceUtilities/readme.md

 ## Required libraries
 This application requires the Google API Python Client Library, as well as the Auth HTTPlib and OAuthlib.
 To install them, use the following command:

-`pip3 install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`
+`pip3 install google-api-python-client google-auth-httplib2 google-auth-oauthlib`

+You might need to add the `--break-system-packages` property.

 ## Authentication
 The functionality of this application requires authentication.
 To set it up, follow the steps in the following paragraphs.